 Entrance fee: 5,00 euros

 Opening times: Monday to Saturday 10.00am to 14.30pm and 15.00pm to 18.00pm

 Royal Palace of Almudaina

-Opposite the cathedral is the Palacio Real de La Almudaina.
-It is the seat of the military command, but also the residence of the Spanish king when he is in Mallorca.
+The royal palace Palacio Real de La Almudaina was built opposite the cathedral.
+It is the seat of the military command, but at the same time it is also the residence of the Spanish king when he is in Mallorca.
 The 20.000 square meter building was originally an Arab fortress.
-Also worth seeing is the Gothic St. Anna Chapel, built in the palace grounds in the 14th century.
+Also worth seeing is the 14th-century Gothic St. Anne's Chapel in the palace grounds.

 Palace tours are offered.